-Eligible applicants are limited to state, local, regional units of government, for-profit (commercial) organizations, nonprofit organizations (including tribal non- and for-profit organizations), faith-based and community organizations and institutions of higher education (including tribal institutions of higher education), Indian tribal organizations, and consortiums of subject matter experts, all with demonstrated experience providing national and local level training and technical assistance in this area.
+Eligible applicants are limited to for-profit organizations, nonprofit organizations (including tribal nonprofit and for-profit organizations), faith-based and community organizations, institutions of higher education (including tribal institutions of higher education), and consortiums with demonstrated experience providing national and local-level training and technical assistance in the area of human trafficking task force development, implementation and operation to law enforcement and prosecutors.
+Demonstrated experience in delivering anti-human trafficking training to law agencies and their identified partners is required.
 For-profit organizations (as well as other recipients) must forgo any profit or management fee.

 BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any others must be proposed as subrecipients ("subgrantees").
 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
+Under this solicitation, only one application by any particular applicant entity will be considered.
+An entity may, however, be proposed as a subrecipient ("subgrantee") in more than one application.